tini2p-project/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Avoid using random nonces.
 If we do need random nonces, we may need a different AEAD with a larger nonce that's resistant to nonce reuse, so we can use random nonces.
-(SIV?)
+ChaCha20 can be used as an CSPRNG to produce random 32-bit nonces.
+We can seed the CSPRNG with an extra 32-bit value derived in the DH Ratchet KDF.